bkw777/Model_T_RAM/doc/DIP_PCB_legs.md

 Standard machined round pin headers are better, but still technically a bit thicker than what the data sheets for some sockets claim to support, and that have a very large shoulder & insulator which there may not be room for in some situations.

-Plated vias with 0.6mm drill are the ideal size for all of the following.
+The hole size to use for the plated through holes for all of these is the same, 0.6mm or 24mils.

 # SIL Leadframe
 [TE Connectivity 1544210 SIL leadframe](https://www.digikey.com/short/128v4wzj)